CMPUT301W20T03/OnTime/README.md

 * Riders can request rides
 * Riders can rate drivers
 * Drivers can accept ride requests and get paid
+* Users can scan QR code for payments

 ## Status
 Project is: _finished_